foxor/JCard/README.md

 ===================

 1. A game with a single card starting on the left side of the screen, that moves to the right side of the screen when clicked.
 Then you win.
-2.  ...
-3. Blackjack
+2. Blackjack
-4. Chess
+3. Chess
-5. Magic: the gathering
+4. Magic: the gathering
-6. Dominion
+5. Dominion